---

 #| label: fig-forecast-compare

 #| fig-cap: "Forecast vs. actual on the last three months for the three highest-volume categories.
-Light bands = the actual; lines = each model's prediction."
+Black points = the actual; coloured lines = each model's point forecast.
+The red shaded band is the Auto-ARIMA 80 % prediction interval — reading inventory decisions off point forecasts alone hides that the truth could land anywhere inside this band."

 top_cats = totals.index[:3].tolist()